-- The existing statutory planning and consent framework; and - Visitor management strategies.
+- The existing statutory planning and consent framework; and - A degree of visitor management.

 A comparative assessment of all three alternatives against SEOs is provided on Table 7.4 overleaf.

 7.5 Selected Alternative for the Plan

 Taking into account the environmental effects detailed above and the challenges and opportunities present for tourism across the Burren and Cliffs of Moher area, Fáilte Ireland have proceeded with Alternative 2A "A Plan with Additional Requirements for Environmental Protection and Management".